Hall of Fame

 |Richard Paul Cotton||1997-08-23|

-The Highland Community College Athletic Hall of Fame Committee is pleased to announce its 2014 candidate for induction in the Hall of Fame: Paul Stanley Simmons.
+The Highland Community College Athletic Hall of Fame Committee is pleased to announce its 2015 candidate for induction into the Hall of Fame: Thelma Schmitz Strathman.

-The 2014 Induction will take place on Saturday, September 13, in the Walters Wellness Center on the Highland campus.
-Along with Simmons’ induction, a reception and recognition will be conducted of the 1984 Scottie football team which had the most wins in a season.
+The 2015 induction will take place on Saturday, September 19, in the Walters Wellness Center on the Highland campus.
+Along with Strathman’s induction, there will be a reception for and recognition of the 1982 Scottie Volleyball Team which was the NJCAA Region VI Independent Tournament Champions.

-Activities will begin with registration at 9:30 am in the Walters Wellness Center.
-Simmons’ induction will begin at 10:30, followed by the recognition of the 1984 football team and a luncheon at 11:30.
-Those assembled will then convene in the Barber Room of the Scottie Stadium Center for a reception and to watch the Scotties as they host Iowa Western with a 1:00 kickoff on Kessinger Field.
-Simmons and the ’84 team will then be recognized again at halftime on the field.
+Activities will begin with registration at 9:30 a.m. in the Walters Wellness Center.
+Strathman’s induction will begin at 10:30 a.m., followed by the recognition of the 1982 volleyball team and a luncheon at 11:30 a.m.
+Those assembled will then convene in the Barber Room of the Scottie Stadium Center for a reception and to watch the Scottie football team host Ellsworth (IA) Community College with a 1:00 p.m. kick-off on Kessinger Field.
+Strathman and the 1982 team will then be recognized again on the field at half-time of that game.